sfigg/commercialization-public/test/hlk/testref/sata-controller-testing-prerequisites.md

 If you use a pool of test computers to test devices, at least one computer in the pool must contain four processors and a minimum of 1 GB of RAM.
 Additionally, that computer must contain the device and the driver that you want to test.
 If the driver is the same on all the computers in the pool, the system creates a schedule to run against all test computers.

-For tests that do not include a driver to test, such as hard disk drive tests, the Windows HLK scheduler constrains the tests that validate the device’s and driver’s rebalance, D3 state, and multiple processor groups functionality to run on the default test computer.
+For tests that do not include a driver to test, such as hard disk drive tests, the Windows HLK scheduler constrains the tests that validate the device's and driver's rebalance, D3 state, and multiple processor groups functionality to run on the default test computer.
 You must manually configure this computer to have multiple processor groups.
 The default computer is the first test computer in the list.
 Test personnel must make sure that the first test computer in the list meets the minimum hardware requirements.

 >[!NOTE]
 >